 Let us help you help your alumni

 In challenging economic times, alumni turn to their alma maters for support.
-With current projections at 40-65% of American workers considering job changes, the need for help will surely increase.
+With current projections at 60% of American workers are still considering job changes, their need for support will surely increase.

 Your alumni are frustrated in their jobs.
 Some are underemployed, others unemployed, or thinking about retirement.
 Many are contemplating job changes to continue working remotely, rebalance their work/life mix, or derive more meaning from work.